Quasimaps to moduli spaces of sheaves: Wall-crossing

 \textit{Proof.} See \cite[Lemma 7.2.1]{YZ}. \\

-To express the wall-crossing formula above in terms of change of variables, we do the following.
-Let $\{B^{i}\}$ be a basis of $H^{*}(M, \BQ)$ and $\{B_{i}\}$ be its dual basis with respect to intersection pairing.
+To express the wall-crossing formula above in terms of a change of variables, we do the following.
+Let $\{B^{i}\}$ be a basis of $H^{*}(M(\mathbf{v}))$ and $\{B_{i}\}$ be its dual basis with respect to the intersection pairing.
 Let

 where unstable terms are set to be zero, and let